melexis/robot2rst/README.rst

       -o RST_FILE, --rst RST_FILE
                             Output RST file
       -p PREFIX, --prefix PREFIX
-                            Overrides the default 'ITEST-' prefix.
+                            Overrides the default 'QTEST-' prefix.
       -r [RELATIONSHIPS [RELATIONSHIPS ...]], --relationships [RELATIONSHIPS [RELATIONSHIPS ...]]
                             Name(s) of the relationship(s) used to link to items in Tags section.
                             The default value is 'validates'.
       -t [TAGS [TAGS ...]], --tags [TAGS [TAGS ...]]
                             Regex(es) for matching tags to add a relationship link for.
 All tags get matched by default.
-      --type TYPE           Optional: give value that starts with 'i' or 'q' (case-insensitive) to explicitly define the type of test: integration/qualification test.
-The default is 'integration'.
+      --type TYPE           Give value that starts with 'q' or 'i' (case-insensitive) to explicitly define the type of test: qualification/integration test.
+The default is 'qualification'.
       --trim-suffix         If the suffix of any prefix or --tags argument ends with '_-' it gets trimmed to '-'.